 Gad: Ireland

-Issachar: Zimbabwe (Rhodesia) & South Africa
+Issachar: Zimbabwe (Rhodesia) and South Africa

-Zebulun: Republic of South Africa
+Zebulun: South Africa

 Asher: Australia